 Try to uncover:

-- How they found your shipping, customer support, and website
+- Their thoughts on your shipping, customer support, and website.

 3) Extend your CLV

-It’s 5x cheaper to retain a customer than it is to acquire a new one, and you can boost profit by up to 95% by increasing customer retention by just 5%.
+It’s 5x cheaper to retain a customer than to acquire a new one, and you can boost profit by up to 95% by increasing customer retention by just 5%.
 It’s also easier to convert customers who’ve already committed to your brand (providing you’ve delivered good service).
-You’re 60-70% more likely to make a sale to an existing customer, compared to 5-20% when it comes to a new customer.
+You’re 60%–70% more likely to make a sale to an existing customer, compared to 5%–20% with a new customer.

-All of these things point to the same fact; You need to retain your customers and extend your customer lifetime value.
+All of these point to the same idea: You need to retain your customers and extend your customer lifetime value.

-You can do this through reconversion marketing.
-Now that someone has made a purchase, you likely have their email, social media information, or phone number — which you can use mindfully to provide additional value and bring them back to your brand.
+You can achieve this through reconversion marketing.
+Once someone makes a purchase, you likely have their email, social media information, or phone number, which you can use strategically to provide additional value and bring them back to your brand.

 Here are a few things you might offer: